-- Most importantly script creates a BrightScript Component of type “roMessagePort”
+- Most importantly, the script creates a BrightScript Component of type “roMessagePort”.

-- The message port SetMessagePort() gets the events by the various BrightScript component.
-These components are instructed by the script to send the events to the port
+- The message port SetMessagePort() gets the events by the various BrightScript components.
+These components are instructed by the script to send the events to the port.

 - Script also does the waiting functionality, you will have to write the function for ifMessagePort.WaitMessage() to handle this waiting process for the events to be sent to the message port

 Packaging the code content to ZIP file and working on the UI functionalities